ReagentX/imessage-exporter/docs/faq.md

 #### How does the exporter handle previously exported messages?

 If files with the current output type exist in the output directory, `imessage-exporter` will alert the user that they will overwrite existing exported data and the export will be cancelled.
-If the export directory is clear, `imessage-exporter` will export all messages by default, or between the dates specified by the `--start-date` and `--end-date` arguments.
+If the export directory is clear, `imessage-exporter` will export all messages by default.
+Alternatively, it will export messages between the dates specified by the `--start-date` and `--end-date` arguments.

 See [here](../imessage-exporter/README.md#how-to-use) for details on `imessage-exporter` arguments.